 No, financial aid information is free.
 Be aware of scholarship scams that ask you to pay for financial aid and scholarship information.
-Before you pay for information, contact the Financial Aid Office or go to the Federal Trade Commission's Scholarship Scams website at www.ftc.gov/scholarshipscams
+Financial aid information and application is free.
+Before you pay for financial aid related services, contact the Financial Aid Office.
+For more information visit: http://studentaid.ed.gov/types/scams

 If you are under 24 years of age you are considered dependent on your parents by federal law, no matter who you live with or whether your parent's claim you as an exemption on Federal Tax Returns.
 There are a few exceptions including students who are married, have dependents of their own or are veterans.
 Please follow the instructions on the FAFSA; it will inform you if you are required to provide parental information.
 If you have special circumstances which make it impossible for your parents to complete the application, contact the financial aid office and discuss it with one of our staff members.

 You may request a review for Income Adjustment which will allow the financial aid office to reevaluate your financial aid eligibility due to unemployment, loss of benefits, divorce or other special circumstances.
-Verification of your file will first be required to ensure we have accurate information, then, an Income Adjustment form and documentation will be required prior to making any adjustments.
+Verification of your file will first be required to ensure we have accurate information.
+Then an Income Adjustment form and documentation will be required prior to making any adjustments.

 You must complete the FASFA and submit a GPA Verification form to the California Student Aid Commission (CSAC).
-If you have less than 16 college credits, then your high school must complete the GPA Verification Form.
-If you have 16 or more college credits then IVC will send your GPA electronically provided that you have attended at least one term in the last academic year.
+If you have less than 16 degree applicable college credits, then your high school must complete the GPA Verification Form.
+If you have 16 or more degree applicable college credits then IVC will send your GPA electronically provided that you have attended at least one term in the last academic year.

 IVC offers a variety of scholarships administered by the IVC Foundation.
 The list is available on the IVC Foundation website or you can access it through the IVC website.
 Just click on Financial Aid and choose Scholarships.
 The scholarship page also provides links to help you search the internet for scholarships.